andycroll/andycroll.com/_posts/2019/2019-10-20-use-a-deprecation-message.md

 In a non-Rails app, importing the whole of Active Support might also be a lot of library for a sliver of its functionality.

-The principle of deprecation over time is still a good idea though if you're working with other folks.
+The principle of deprecation over time is still a good idea though, if you're working with other folks.